shvuzik/engine-V-simulator/README.md

 Designed from scratch on saturday, simulator to pass the RISCV requirements as set by the RISCV SoftCPU Contest 2018.

-Compiled with Delphi XE7, should compile under Tokyo too,
+Compiled with Delphi XE7, should compile under Tokyo too (not tested)

 Get free [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter/free-download) if you want to try out.